-I have spoken with literally 100’s and 100’s of industry leading recruiters, and so decided compile some of the top tips from the best recruiters I have spoken with, to help propel your career.
+I have spoken with literally 100’s and 100’s of industry leading recruiters and so decided to compile some of the top tips from the best recruiters I have spoken with, to help propel your career, so without further ado here’s how to find a job recruiter and get hired: 8 hot tips from the experts.

 Finding a new job isn’t always easy these days.
 Although unemployment has gone back down from its post-2008 peak, it’s still a tough market, especially depending on the industry you’re in.